Citizens Insurance Co of Canada v Parsons: Decision of the Supreme Court

-As was the practice at that time, each judge wrote their own reasons, except for Justice Strong, who was present in arguments but absent for the judgement authorized Chief Justice Ritchie to state he concurred with the majority.
+As was the practice at that time, each judge wrote their own reasons, except for Justice Strong, who was present in arguments but absent for the judgment.
+He authorized Chief Justice Ritchie to state he concurred with the majority.

 Ritchie CJ asserted that the regulation of insurance contracts fell under the provincial property and civil rights power:

 If an insurance company is a trader, and the business it carries on is commercial, why should the local legislature, having legislative power over property and civil rights, and matters of a private and local character, not be enabled to say to such a company: "If you do business in the province of Ontario, and insure property situate here, we have legislative control over property and over the civil rights in the province, and will, under such power, for the protection of that property and the rights of the insured, define the conditions on which you shall deal with such property," it being possibly wholly unconnected with trade and commerce, as a private dwelling or farming establishment, and the person insured having possibly no connection with trade or commerce?

 How can it be said that such property and such civil rights or contract shall be outside of all local legislation, and so outside of all local legislative protection?
 If the business of insurance is connected with trade and commerce, the legislation we are now considering does not attempt to prohibit the carrying on of the business of insurance, but having the property and the civil rights of the people of the province confided to them this legislation, in relation thereto, is simply the protection of such property and of such rights.

 Henri Elzéar Taschereau and John Wellington Gwynne, who dissented in the Supreme Court decision, advised Prime Minister John A. Macdonald to consider intervening if necessary to have the decision appealed to the Judicial Committee of the Privy Council.
 In particular, Gwynne said:

 Citizens’ Insurance was the thin end of the wedge to bring about Provincial Sovereignty which I believe Mr. Mowat is labouring to do.

-Citizens' Insurance appealed to the Privy Council, and Mowat asserted his influence on the case by having the province assume Parson's costs and by briefing his lawyers to argue that the provincial legislative jurisdiction should be broadly defined, and the federal government could not encroach upon it.
+Citizens' Insurance appealed to the Privy Council, and Mowat asserted his influence on the case by having the province assume Parsons's costs and by briefing his lawyers to argue that the provincial legislative jurisdiction should be broadly defined, and the federal government could not encroach upon it.